Nuwara Eliya - Sri Lanka's "Little England"

 Nuwara Eliya is situated in the valley below Sri Lanka’s highest mountain.
 Pidurutalagala, known as “Mount Pedro” during the colonial period, reaches a height of 2.534 m.
 Nevertheless, it’s not a spectacular view from Nuwara Eliya, because it surmounts the settlement area by less than 600 m.
 Climbing the summit is not permitted any more, because it is used by the army.

-The peak at the opposite side of Nuwara Eliya is “Single Tree Mountain”.
+The peak at the western side of Nuwara Eliya is called “Single Tree Mountain”.
 A field road leads to the top.
 Single Tree Mountain is definitely the best vantage point close to Nuwara Eliya.
-Reaching the top is easy and will not take more than one hour uphill.
+Reaching the top is easy and will not take more than one hour for hiking uphill.

 Nuwara Eliya makes a fine base for relaxation and day trips to the surrounding countryside of scenic tea plantations.
 Horton Plains excursions usually start in Nuwara Eliya.
 Although the central highland region of Sri Lanka is foggy and rainy throughot the year, there can be days with perfectly blue sky in every season.